-The Independent Living Program is designed to help young people in Klamath County become self-sufficient.
-Most of the youth are transitioning from foster care, but we also work with a small number of homeless youth.
-We hope to help these young adults improve their chances at becoming successful adult citizens.
-Youth are given encouragement and the support that they need to complete their high school diploma or general education diploma.
+The Independent Living Program is designed to help young people ages 14-23 in Klamath County who are in or are transitioning from foster care become self-sufficient.
+We hope to help these youth improve their chances at becoming successful adult citizens.
+Youth are given encouragement and the support that they need to complete their high school diploma or general education diploma, find employment, and secure housing, as well as gaining other important life skills and access to resources.
 Youth are encouraged to enroll in college, vocational programs such as Job Corps, or become gainfully employed, and guided in the process to find a safe and stable place to live.
-Residents in John’s House are mandated to participate in the ILP Program.

-The Independent Living Program Coordinator provide one-on-one mentoring and group classes to help youth grow.
+The Independent Living Program Coordinator provides one-on-one mentoring and peer group classes to help youth grow.

 The focus areas are:

 Family Supports and Healthy Relationships

 Health Education and Risk Prevention

 Housing and Home Management

 The I.L.P.
 Coordinator and volunteer speakers present information in these focus areas to youth in the form of curriculum, classes and workshops.
 Participation in monthly one-on-ones and peer group meetings on these topics is mandatory to remain in the program.
 Case management is youth driven and provides ongoing transition planning for the youth’s success.